ayoadejoe/Scrapper/README.md

 1. The latest version of firefox webdriver called geckodriver (version in this project is 0.29.1), GeckoDriver is a link between Selenium tests and the Firefox browser.
 2. The website url (https://www.nairaland.com)

+The FrameArrange.py script is the GUI, coded with TKinter.
+On first launch, the Framearrange collects data, which may be 500 rows and a bit more.
+All visualisations take place in the GUI.